kvalle/cellarium/README.md

 Running, incomplete, and probaby not up to date list of stuff that needs doing:

-- fix handling of userInfo in auth module
 - purge userInfo when acces token has expired (401 on request)
 - fix error message when
 - fix error message in login form when